Moni-saravanan/Digital-Nature-4.0-JavaFSE-DeepSkilling/README.md

 ### 📢 Observer Pattern
 When one change needs to ripple across multiple components — Observer does the magic.
 It maintains a “subscription” list.
 When the state changes, all subscribers are updated automatically.
 A real-world analogy: a news channel sending alerts to subscribed users.

+### 🎯 Strategy Pattern
+Strategy Pattern is a behavioral design pattern that allows to define a family of algorithms, put each of them in a separate class, and make their objects interchangeable.

 ---